nj-vs-vh/gssi-le-6-mc-techniques/README.md

 <!-- DO NOT EDIT, GENERATED AUTOMATICALLY -->

-# LE-6 Monte Carlo techniques: Excercises
+# LE-6 Monte Carlo techniques: exercises

-*Igor Vaiman*
+Igor Vaiman

 ## Introduction

 The exercises are done in Rust programming language.
 It's not widely used in physics community but hopefully can see wider adoption in the future.
-In combines access to low-level performance and fine control with high-level features of modern programming languages.
+In combines access to low-level performance and fine-grained control with high-level features of modern programming languages.
 Its emphasis on memory safety, "fearless concurrency" and compile-time error detection might be helpful in parallelizing scientific tasks.